 Does your current cover photo include a logo, brand colors, product image, or simplified service list?
 If not, be sure to update it right away.
 It may seem obvious but some small business owners make the mistake of using a cover photo they like rather than one that clearly explains their company or what they have to offer at a glance.

-For example, this Twitter cover photo below tells visitors about the company’s upcoming events.
-Visitors immediately get information for an event they may want to attend and can investigate further for more information.
+For example, this Twitter cover photo below tells visitors about a major upcoming event.
+Visitors immediately get information for an event they may want to attend and can find out more.

 - Brand recognition.
 Use your logo, colors, and tagline to help clients become more familiar with your business.